boekenbox/gunbot-backtesting-archive/readme.md

 ## Repository Structure

-- Flat structure, main folder contains all the JSON backtesting report files contributed by the community.
+- /tests folder contains all the JSON backtesting report files contributed by the community.
+- other folders contain tests for specific leaderboards